Government Fleet Logo

 Connected Training: The transportation sector is one of the most dangerous industries with millions of injuries each year.
 With Connected Training, customers can have a data-driven training experience designed for continuous, remote learning via the Samsara Driver App.
 Managers can upskill their workforce by consolidating all training within the Samsara platform and connecting with existing workflows for a seamless employee experience.

 Connected Workflows: Last year, Samsara introduced Connected Forms to digitize paper processes for physical operations.
-Today, the company announced a new product, Connected Workflows, which goes beyond form digitization to orchestrating multi-step workflows.
+At Samsara Beyond, the company announced a new product, Connected Workflows, which goes beyond form digitization to orchestrating multi-step workflows.
 Connected Workflows can automatically assign forms, manage approvals, and create tasks based on contextual insights, like entering a geofence or detecting a vehicle crash.
 Now every department can automate workflows to make work safer and easier for frontline employees and administrators.

 NexTier Completion Solutions is a provider of well-completion and production services in the U.S., including hydraulic fracturing, wireline operations, and oilfield logistics.
 As the organization experienced rapid growth, it began to suffer from siloed systems and operational inefficiencies.
 With Samsara, they found a solution that allowed them to improve safety performance with streamlined workflows and consolidate data into a single platform.

 “Automating critical workflows and building our safety checklist with Samsara has given us results that we could only dream of,” said Renee Merchant, DOT Fleet Systems Lead at NexTier.
-“Drivers not only complete the forms faster, but the information is more accurate than ever before.”

 Trailer Telematics will allow fleets to diagnose anti-lock braking system (ABS) issues and electrical power failures for the first time.